Navigation

 Mental Health Nurse Global Case Manager

-Depression is a serious illness that can cause a continuous low mood.
+Depression is a mental health condition that can cause a continuous low mood.
 It can be particularly common in older adults.
-But, that doesn’t mean it should be seen as a normal part of ageing.
+But that doesn’t mean it should be seen as a normal part of ageing.
 Here I’ll look at how depression affects older people and what you can do to manage it.

 an older man looking through a window